 Typical of Porto is tripe with haricot beans.
-It is not to everyone's taste, but has been Porto's most famous dish since Henry the Navigator sent a vessel to conquer Ceuta in Morocco and the people of Porto slaughtered all their livestock to provision the crew, keeping just the intestines for themselves.
+It's not to everyone's taste, but has been Porto's most famous dish since Henry the Navigator sent a vessel to conquer Ceuta in Morocco and the people of Porto slaughtered all their livestock to provision the crew, keeping just the intestines for themselves.
 They have been known as "tripeiros" or "tripe eaters" ever since.

 The most typical desserts are cinnamon-flavored rice pudding, flan, and caramel custard, but they also often include a variety of cheese.
 The most common varieties are made from sheep or goat's milk, and the most popular is "queijo da serra" from the region of Serra da Estrela.

 Many of the country's outstanding pastries were created by nuns in the 18th century, which they sold them as a means of supplementing their incomes.
-Many of their creations have interesting names like "barriga de freira" (nun's belly), "papos de anjo" (angel's chests), and "toucinho do céu" (bacon from heaven).
+Many of their creations have interesting names like "barriga de freira" ("nun's belly"), "papos de anjo" ("angel's chests"), and "toucinho do céu" ("bacon from heaven").
 A particularly delicious pastry is "pastel de nata," a small custard tart sprinkled with cinnamon.

 Before any meal at a restaurant in Lisbon or elsewhere in Portugal, try the bread placed on the table -- Portuguese bread is delicious.

 Book your room for free (no booking fees) and pay later at the hotel:HOTELS SEARCH